Special Problems Courses

 Registration for the Special Problem

-Due to the extensive time required to plan and complete a Special Problem course, instructor selection and completion of the contract should take place during the semester prior to the one in which the course is to be completed.
+Due to the extensive time required to plan and complete a Special Problem course, instructor selection and completion of the contract should take place in the semester prior to the one in which the course is to be completed.
+Registration for a Special Problems course after two weeks into the semester is not accepted.

 Student/Faculty Contract for Special Problems